natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Su-25BM.md

 * Mounts R-73 missiles, which are extremely effective
 * Capable of equipping a large amount of air-to-ground armament
 * Powerful chin-mounted GSh-30-2  autocannon
-* Access to more advanced, fire and forget A2G ordnances
+* Access to more advanced, fire and forget standoff A2G armaments
 * Could take additional hits thanks to the well-protected airframe
 * Integrated avionics for better awareness in SB battles